angry-pixel-studio/angry-pixel-engine/README.md

 ## What is Angry Pixel?

-Angry Pixel is a 2D engine for browsers games written in Typescript.
+Angry Pixel is a 2D engine for browser games written in Typescript.

 Main features: